gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Hm."
 The captain was silent for a moment.
 "All right,
-let's check it out.
+let's go find the beacon and then figure out what to do next.
 I think you two should come with me this time.
 We'll be safer together,"
 he went on before either could object.

-*And you want Sindy there in case we run into anyone,* Violet thought but didn't say.
+*And you want Sindy there in case we run into any trouble,* Violet thought but didn't say.

 Captain Leung insisted that they all use the shuttle's little toilet